-All our lecture modules are offered as stand-alone short courses and are accredited by the Institute of Biomedical Sciences for the purposes of Continuing Professional Development (CPD).
+All our lecture modules are offered as stand-alone short courses and are accredited by the Institute of Biomedical Sciences for the purposes of continuing professional development.

-Each module lasts for five or six weeks, with the lectures taking place on Wednesdays throughout the academic year.
-Individuals wishing only to attend the lectures may do so; alternatively, you may decide to take the assessment and acquire credits which may contribute to a postgraduate qualification, either at the University of Surrey or elsewhere.
+Each of your modules will last for five or six weeks, with the lectures taking place on Wednesdays throughout the academic year.
+If you only want to attend the lectures, you can; alternatively, you may decide to take the assessment and acquire credits which may contribute to a postgraduate qualification, either here at Surrey or elsewhere.

-You may take up to three modules as stand-alone courses before registering retrospectively for the MSc and counting the accumulated credits towards your degree.
+You can take up to three modules as stand-alone courses before registering retrospectively for the MSc course and counting the accumulated credits towards your degree.

-The programme is intended for graduates already working in medical microbiology laboratories, or in a closely-related field, who want to enhance their understanding of the role of microorganisms in health and disease.
+The course is designed for graduates who already work in medical microbiology laboratories, or in a closely-related field, and who want to enhance their understanding of the role of micro-organisms in health and disease.
 This includes:

 - Diagnostic microbiology staff